goncharov-vlad/SOLID/I/README.md

 `PostReader` has need methods and properties by inhering `User` but after inheriting it also has unnecessary methods like `PostReader:createPost()`
-, `PostReader:updatePost()` and `PostReader:deletePost()`, this reason why they are redefined to throw error.
-So, the problem is that class `PostReader` is dependent on interface of `User` that it can't use but `Admin` and `User` can.
+, `PostReader:updatePost()` and `PostReader:deletePost()`, this reason why they are redefined to throw errors.
+So, the problem is that class `PostReader` is dependent on the interface of `User` that it can't use but `Admin` and `User` can

 ### What should be done with code to follow the principle ?

-Apply the principle and split the User class into two: `AbstractUser` as the main one and `PostEditor` for those who can edit posts.
-Then, it's possible to make class `PostReader` without unnecessary methods and make combination of classes `AbstractUser` and `PostEditor` using ES6 mixins.
+Apply the principle and split `User` into two: `AbstractUser` as the main one and `PostEditor` for those who can edit posts.
+Then, it's possible to make class `PostReader` without unnecessary methods and make a combination of `AbstractUser` and `PostEditor` classes using ES6 mixins

-###### Refactored code to make it follow the principle:
+###### Refactored code to make it follow the principle

 ```js
 /**